mohiteprathamesh1996/forecast-booking-curve/README.md

 This project is licensed under the MIT License.

 ## Contributors
-Prathamesh Mohite – Data Scientist, Shiny Developer
+Prathamesh Mohite – Data Scientist

 ## Support & Feedback
 If you have questions or feedback, open an issue or reach out.